notadeejay/rbc-training/data/Week 6 Day 1/08__Show Your Results__Exercise.md

 - Ask for help if and when you need it, that's what your mentors are here for.
 - Keep an eye out for places where you might be repeating yourself (see if there's a way you can re-use a function, or another way to DRY up your code).

-## JavaScript
+## JavaScript and jQuery reference

 #### Objects

-Remember that the response from the API is a JavaScript **object**.
-It is made up of **key, value pairs**.
+Remember that the response from the API is a JavaScript **object** made up of **key-value pairs**.
 We can treat the response just like the objects we've defined in our own code.

 Remember that we can access values in an object using **dot notation**.